prxyzksh/prxyzksh/README.md

 - At 2T/3 : deliverable-2 is submitted first, and a payment of P/3 is made.
 The project continues.
 - At T    : A payment of P/3 is made first, and deliverable-3 is submitted (completing the project).
 Modifications can be addressed during [T - E] if requested (not extending beyond 1 week).

-By default, upon project completion, I may place a copy of the code written for the project on a GitHub page (as part of a work portfolio).
+By default, upon project completion, I may place a copy of the code written for the project on GitHub (as part of a work portfolio).
 No details relating to the client will be posted (only the source code in Bash or Python, stripped of any data or private info).
 If you have reservations regarding the placement of the project's code on GitHub, please mention it early on in step 1.

 **Sample projects**: <a class="external reference" href="https://github.com/thln2ejz">code repository</a>